zenglenn42/inversion-of-control/README.md

 - require at least 1 item be visible at all times
 - allow multiple visible items

-But wouldn't it be nice if you didn't have to code all those variants yourself as the author of the Accordion?
+Wouldn't it be nice if you didn't have to code all those variants yourself as the author of the Accordion component?

-<h5>&nbsp;</h5>
-Here's what the code might look like for enforcing the first two bullets:
+The code below illustrates how a consumer of your component may select the behavior they want based upon an `expansionReducer` prop that defines how state should change when a user clicks on an accordion item.
+If different behavior is desired, the developer may write their own reducer without going through you.

 <h5>&nbsp;</h5>

 ```javascript